 The objective of this project is for you to weave self-reflections on your lived experiences in the field of education (as a student and/or education professional) with your critical commentary on political, economic, and socio-cultural challenges facing the field of education.

 Journal writing or in this case, producing a digital comic strip is critical to the development of self-reflective practice.
+Self-reflection is an attribute of professional practice.
+Indeed, we do not learn and develop from experience as much as we learn from reflecting on that experience.
+In this context, self-reflection is the process of constructing meaning by thinking about and interpreting the significance of lived experiences.
 Your digital comic strip is a context for writing about and illustrating your lived experiences and for transforming your beliefs and assumptions about teaching, learning and education into understanding and professional knowledge.
 The digital comic strip project affords an opportunity and a means for you to describe, analyze and question your lived experiences, beliefs, and ideas both as a student growing up and now as an education professional.

 THE PROJECT HAS THREE PHASES

 - prior to class | read assigned chapter and produce a comic strip;

 - during class | share and discuss your comic strip;

 - after class | write a brief essay